 - creating tools and methods for rapid and accurate phenotyping;

 - assisting patients and families in making choices about genomic testing/results;

 - sharing of clinical and family history data with families;

 - storing and representing genomic data in the EHR; and

 - understanding downstream effects of genomic sequencing results on the healthcare system, patient and family.

-The eMERGE I and II project outcomes demonstrated the value of longitudinal clinical care data captured in electronic health records, namely the identification of new genetic variant disease associations.
-The eMERGE III consortium continues this progress through the development of novel algorithms and the use of the large eMERGE dataset to identify novel variant-disease associations and move into the domain of rare genetic variants.
+The eMERGE 1 and 2 project outcomes demonstrated the value of longitudinal clinical care data captured in electronic health records, namely the identification of new genetic variant disease associations.
+The eMERGE 3 consortium continued this progress through the development of novel algorithms and the use of the large eMERGE dataset to identify novel variant-disease associations and move into the domain of rare genetic variants.

 Learn about the work done in pharmacogenomics during Phase II of eMERGE.

 Catch up on our network's latest projects and publications.